Hierarchical Control of Smart Particle Swarms: Methodology

 \subsection{Worker Swarm}

-The control parameters that dictate the behavior of the worker robots are density ($\rho$), field of view ($FoV$), mode ($M$) and reactive field of view ($RFov$). $\rho$ defines the desired inter-robot distance $d_{\rho}$ to preserve with the neighbors in field of view ($N^{FoV}_{i}$). $d_{RFoV}$ is the distance at which the robots start reacting to guide robots.
-The four control parameters of the worker robots are set by the guide robots using virtual stigmergy~\cite{pinciroli2016tuple}, a conflict-free replicated data structure that acts as a global distributed shared memory for the swarm.
+The four Control Parameters (CP) of the worker robots are propagated by the guide robots using virtual stigmergy~\cite{pinciroli2016tuple}, a conflict-free replicated data structure that acts as a global distributed shared memory for the swarm.
 Virtual stigmergy uses gossip-based communication that propagates through the network updating the local copies of information on the robots, and was shown to converge if a communication path exists (connected graph).
+Fig.~\ref{fig:convergence_cp} shows the convergence time of propagating a change in CP among the worker robots with various number of guides.
+The propagation of a change in CP takes about 1.5s with 4 guides for a 5k worker swarm and increases to under 3.5s with a single guide.

 A common method to design a control law for the sheep in shepherding~\cite{hu2020occlusion} or flocking~\cite{Zhang2011} is to use artificial potential functions that produce attraction and repulsion between the robots.
 Unlike the shepherding problem, we need to maintain the desired formation during its translation.
 Potential functions used in modeling the bonding structure of atomic molecules~\cite{stuart2000reactive} are some interesting candidates for enforcing a bond between two robots.
-We considered various potentials like Morse potential (used in modeling diatomic molecules), Lennard-Jones potential (used in modeling rare gases), Buckingham potential (used in modeling ceramic materials) and the harmonic approximation (used in modeling crystalline lattice structures)~\cite{stuart2000reactive}.
-Morse, Lennard-Jones, and Buckingham potentials produce uneven attraction and repulsion forces when applied on robots, for instance produce stronger repulsion and weaker attraction becomes a problem when these parameters are dynamically configured by the guide robots.
-In this work, we choose the harmonic approximation to define the bonding force between the worker robots.
+We considered various potentials like Morse (used in modeling diatomic molecules), Lennard-Jones (used in modeling rare gases), Buckingham (used in modeling ceramic materials) and the harmonic approximation (used in modeling crystalline lattice structures)~\cite{stuart2000reactive}.
+These potentials produce uneven attraction and repulsion forces when applied on robots, for instance produce stronger repulsion and weaker attraction becomes a problem when these parameters are dynamically configured by the guide robots.
+We therefore choose the harmonic approximation to define the bonding force between the worker robots.
 A standardized Harmonic potential is of the following form $\phi(x) = \frac{1}{2} k (x)^2$, we empirically shape the potential to obtain a desired force response for a given distance and obtain the potential function: